 A few months ago, I booked a Christmas Shopping trip to Dublin, Ireland, for me and my boyfriend.
 I thought it would be fun to have something to look forward to in the dark days before Christmas.
 I imagined it would be great to go to Dublin in December.
-It would be nice to shop for Christmas gifts and sure there would be some nice Christmas Markets to wander around at?
+It would be nice to shop for Christmas gifts and sure there would be some nice Christmas Markets in Dublin to wander around at?
 Right?

 Christmas Market in Dublin

 When I started this blog over a month ago, I thought I could use our Dublin trip to write about Christmas Markets in Dublin.